-What was once Arizona’s desert landscape has been transformed over the years with green grasses and new tree and weed species, complete with new sources of pollen.
+What was once Arizona’s desert landscape has been transformed over the years into green grasses and new trees and weed species, complete with new sources of pollen.

-So, although we love the natural beauty and splendor of Arizona’s great outdoors, when its beauty is in full bloom, we might hide indoors to avoid pollen.
+So, although we love the natural beauty and splendor of Arizona’s great outdoors, when its beauty is in full bloom, we might hide indoors to avoid all that pollen.
 But even indoors, there’s no escape.
-Allergens like pet dander, molds and dust mites are lurking in the air, between the curtains, and even beneath our pillows.
+Allergens like pet dander, molds, and dust mites are lurking in the air, between the curtains, and even beneath our pillows.

 What Causes an Allergic Reaction?

 Sometimes, your body’s immune system mistakes a harmless foreign substance (such as dust or pollen) as being a threat.
 When this happens, the immune system produces antibodies for protection.
 These antibodies trigger the release of chemicals which then cause an allergic reaction– and your miserable allergy symptoms.